 Just behind and by the river, Sandwich's Medieval Centre is aptly unmanned with just as much chance of seeing Richard II down here today, never mind a volunteer.
 That might explain what feels like an evacuation, perhaps the peasants are all out revolting elsewhere?

 There's a café being advertised in the courtyard of the hotel with plenty of scones and knick-knacks but, get this, no sandwiches!
-There is, however, paid access to one of the Garden of England's best English Gardens, they say, and it's where posh ex-Goggleboxers Steph and Dom still call home?[1]
+There is, however, paid access to one of the Garden of England's best English Gardens, they say, and it's where posh ex-Goggleboxers Steph and Dom, remember them, still call home?

-You access it via the marvellously named Knightrider Street and, well, that Dom does have a hint of the Hoff about him, eh?
+It's possibly all closed until an issue with a lease, or something, is resolved and you access it via the marvellously named Knightrider Street.
+Well, that Dom does have a hint of the Hoff about him, eh?

 As well as a week of events in and around town, this houses the main exhibition and a relative horde of admirers of the largely local handiworks and crafts.
 Best of all, though, they'll let you up the tower for £3.50!